Beyond DEI:

 • Navigating board pressure or donor constraints

-• Seeking to move beyond reformist approaches toward transformation
+• Committed to moving beyond incremental reform toward systemic transformation

-• You are not new to this work and understand its political complexities
+• You bring experience to this work and understand its political dimensions

-• You are willing to examine tradeoffs and consequences
+• You're willing to examine tradeoffs and consequences

-• You understand that liberation requires confronting uncomfortable truths about our complicity
+• You recognize that liberation requires confronting uncomfortable truths about our roles in maintaining systems

 • Four weekly sessions (90 minutes each)